Guatemalans are desperate for real hope and real change.

 Through the development of these characteristics, there is a greater probability for narrowing the achievement gap between disadvantaged kids and middle-class kids.

-Many visitors have compared PILAS’ leadership programs to Jesus’ model for discipleship.
+Many visitors have compared the PILAS LEADERSHIP PROGRAM to Jesus’ model for discipleship.
 The program grants us the opportunity to disciple approximately twelve scholarship students over a three-year period, building relationships that feature love, commitment, authenticity, vulnerability, accountability, and intentionality.
 We believe in the philosophy of going deeper with fewer youth than going wider with more kids and sacrificing the intimacy.